 Considering the most useful tri-features, the Polar V800 is essentially as good as Garmin’s 935, 920XT and 735XT and now has proper, native STRYD running power support.

-The Suunto AMBIT3 Sport and Suunto Spartan ULTRA/SPORT have a several unique and peripherally innovative features (EPOC and age group comparison on MOVESCOUNT); if you own Apple products then you’d probably buy the AMBIT 3 or the Suunto Spartan Ultra/Sport.
-I’m not sure why, just seems to be the way it is from what I’ve seen – quality of construction and the AMBIT’s general lack of bugs, perhaps?
+The Suunto AMBIT3 Sport and Suunto Spartan ULTRA/SPORT have a several unique and peripherally innovative features (EPOC and age group comparison on MOVESCOUNT); if you own Apple products then you’d probably buy the Suunto Spartan Ultra/Sport/9.
+I’m not sure why, just seems to be the way it is from what I’ve seen – perhaps it’s the aesthetics and quality of construction?

-The old Suunto AMBIT 2 is perfectly fine as is the old TomTom multisport.
+The older Suunto AMBIT 2 (two) is perfectly fine as is the old TomTom multisport.
 The Suunto AMBIT 2 has been replaced by the AMBIT3 then the SPARTAN but the TomTom will NOT be replaced with a new multisport model.